Sound Devices Definition

 The poem talks about a very well-known tradition of Christmas and illustrates the merriment and excitement of a family at the arrival of St. Nicholas.
 He comes every year with a lot of gifts and sweets.
-Clement has made this poem unique with appropriate use of sound devices.
+Clement has made this poem unique with the appropriate use of sound devices.
 He has used onomatopoeias like “prancing”, “clatter” and “pawing” to create sound in the poem.
 Similarly, alliteration is used in the opening lines.
-For example, “When what to my wondering eyes did appear,” the poet has repeated the consonants /w/ to create a pointed effect in the poem.
+For example, in “When what to my wondering eyes did appear,” the poet has repeated the consonants /w/ to create a pointed effect in the poem.

 Little Bo-Peep by Mother Goose